Trauma Response & Suicide Prevention Resources

 Our mission is to equip churches to enable traumatized children, traumatized adults, and families to feel safe and be understood in churches.
 We seek to inform, educate, and equip churches as they support families with traumatized people.

+Action Alliance for Suicide PreventionThe National Action Alliance for Suicide Prevention (Action Alliance) is the nation’s public-private partnership for suicide prevention.
 In their day-to-day work, faith-based groups already contribute to suicide prevention by increasing hope, supporting emotional well-being, and fostering the development of positive social connections.
 Faith communities are also critical sources of support during challenging times.
 These groups can play an important role in identifying individuals in distress and helping them seek help.
 In addition, they can also support members who have lost a loved one to suicide.
 Resource available at this website.

 With the Covid-19 pandemic further destabilizing our communities, relational help may seem even farther away than before.
 How can we support loved ones when we’re all tired of video calls – and how can we deal with members of our household who we’ve been stuck with for months?
 Christians want the Church to show up for those struggling with mental and relational help.
 Not only that – the Church can help with these issues.